 Sale of Auckland Council property

 One of Panuku Development Auckland’s roles is the sale of Auckland Council property that has been declared surplus to council requirements.
 This process is called disposals.
+Before any property is sold, it must be approved for sale by the Auckland Council governing body.

 Our dedicated team works hard to maximise the return to the ratepayers from these sales and release funds for other projects and service needs.